hanrichard/bus-report-test/README.md

 ### Description

-Using React and Typescript, to create a bus report page that looks like the screenshot attached in bus-report-example.PNG.
+Using React and Typescript, to create a bus report page

 ### What's in the project